hivesound/hivesound-hardware-image-creator/README_HIVESOUND.md

 ## Todos

-* Add an envrionment file to pass config values
+* Add an environment file to pass config values
 * Explain how to add the app code
 * A list of all required credentials